Refinement of Bratteli-Vershik models: Introduction

-In \cref{sec:preliminaries}, we introduce some important definitions and notations.
-With the notion of `quasi-section' and its minimality, we study some basics of zero-dimensional analysis for later sections.
-In \cref{sec:quasi-section-and-KR-refinement}, we introduce the notion of Kakutani--Rohlin refinements and their relation to quasi-sections.
-In \cref{sec:Bratteli--Vershik}, we introduce the Bratteli--Vershik models.
-We can see that the notion of Bratteli--Vershik models and the notion of Kakutani--Rohlin refinements are same (see \cref{prop:KR-to-ordered-Bratteli-diagram,prop:BV-to-KR}.)
-With \cref{sec:quasi-section-and-KR-refinement,sec:Bratteli--Vershik}, we link the notion of quasi-sections to Bratteli--Vershik models.
-In \cref{sec:decisiveness}, the relation between quasi-sections and decisiveness are considered and get main results described above.
-In \cite{Shimomura_2020AiMBratteliVershikModelsAndGraphCoveringModels}, we have shown the existence of basic sets for general zero-dimensional systems (see \cref{cor:basic-sets-exist}.)
-However, the way was roundabout.
-In \cref{sec:existence-of-basic-sets}, we show a direct way of constructing some portion of basic sets using linear order in the Cantor set.
-For some concreteness, we introduced an order using an array system of a zero-dimensional system.
-Nevertheless, the constructed basic sets are difficult to understand.
+In \cref{sec:preliminaries}, we introduce certain essential definitions and notations.
+Concerning the notions of quasi-section, basic set, and its minimality; initially, we analyze certain basics of zero-dimensional analysis to prepare the base for later sections.
+In \cref{sec:quasi-section-and-KR-refinement}, we introduce the notion of Kakutani--Rokhlin refinements (abbrev.
+K--R refinements) and show \cref{thm:from-quasi-section-to-KR}.
+In \cref{sec:main-basic-results}, we introduce the Bratteli--Vershik models.
+Through \cref{sec:quasi-section-and-KR-refinement,sec:main-basic-results}, we link previously defined notions and \cref{thm:from-quasi-section-to-KR}.
+In \cref{subsec:proofofbasicresults}, we show a proof of \cref{thm:bijectivetriplesBVmodels,thm:bijectivebasicsetsBVmodelswithclosingproperty,thm:bijectiveqsbasicsetsBVmodelswithssclosingproperty}.
+In \cref{sec:decisiveness}, relations between quasi-sections and decisiveness are considered and the bijective correspondences in the level of ordered Bratteli diagrams are proved.
+Finally, in \cref{sec:applic}, we present some applications.
+In particular, in \cref{cor:tt-closing-decisive}, we prove that if a zero-dimensional system is topologically transitive, then closing property on a Bratteli--Vershik model implies its decisiveness.